 In Early Years Foundation Stage and Key Stage One, children use their phonics skills to spell words as well as learning the High Frequency words (including tricky words).
 As children progress through the school, they are taught spelling rules and patterns.
-All children are expected to learn their spellings as part of their home learning and will be tested on these during a weekly test in school.
+All children are tested on the rules and patterns they have been taught each term, with the expectation that they apply them in their independent writing.
+Common Exception Words are also shared with parents and children, on the school website, and are expected to be built upon throughout the year.

 Speaking and Listening

 Speaking and listening activities are purposefully woven throughout our curriculum from EYFS to Year Six.
 Good oral work enhances pupils' understanding of language, in both oral and written forms, and of the way language can be used to communicate.
 As children develop, we foster their understanding of speech and their abilities to express their thoughts, feelings and ideas in words.

 Please approach your child's class teacher if you have any further questions.